Sportscasters High School Basketball Poll

-SIOUX FALLS, S.D. – Here is this week’s South Dakota Sports Broadcasters High School Basketball ranking.
-16 Sports broadcasters from throughout the state including Dakota Radio Group Sports Director Rod Fisher vote in this poll each week.
-The poll is conducted by KSFY-KWSN in Sioux Falls.
+PIERRE, S.D. – The South Dakota Sportscasters High School Basketball ratings are out for the week.
+16 Sports Broadcasters from across the state including Dakota Radio Group Sports Director Rod Fisher votes in the poll each wee.
+The poll is conducted by KSFY Television and KWSN Radio in Sioux Falls.

 KWSN/KSFY Broadcasters Basketball Poll